GitLab Activity Widget for Website. No-code, Live - Poper

 • GitLab was founded in 2014 by Sid Sijbrandij and Dmitriy Zaporozhets and listed on the NASDAQ in October 2021 under the ticker GTLB

-• GitLab serves over 30 million registered users and 50% of the Fortune 100, with two thirds of revenue coming from self-managed deployments
+• GitLab serves over 30 million registered users and is one of the largest source-control and DevOps platforms

 Frequently asked questions